aryaanlambe/QRGen/README.md

 # QRGen
 QR Code Generator built using Python &amp; Eel.
+Main purpose of this app was just to explore Eel's possibilities.

 ## Screenshots: